 Japanese is a unique language.
 Despite decades of research and investigation, Japanese has not been demonstrably proven beyond a doubt to be related to any other language on Earth, with the sole exception of the minority Ryukyuan languages spoken in Japan.
-Other than that, the language that comes closest to Japanese grammatically is probably Korean, which some linguists believe might be a distant relative of Japanese.
+Other than that, the language that comes closest to Japanese grammatically is probably Korean, which some linguists at one point believed might possibly be a distant relative of Japanese, as part of the Altaic Language Family Hypothesis, which has since been discredited.
+No genetic relationship between the two languages has ever been conclusively proven.

 On the other hand, Japanese has many features that will be brand new to you.
 For example, a well formed Japanese sentence will likely contain zero pronouns, and a complete, complex thought such as I no longer wanted to go can be expressed as a single word.
 The rabbit hole can go quite deep, and the best advice I can give is to keep an open mind and resist the temptation to try and map everything back onto English.